 On the left is an invisible zipper foot and on the right, a standard zipper foot.

 Once you’ve selected your fabric please follow the garment care instructions, it may need to be hand or machine washed before you use it.
 If, after washing the fabric, it’s very creased – give it a lovely iron to prepare it to be cut.

-Grab all the things you need, get your sewing area ready and return here on 20th May for the real fun to start.
+Grab all the things you need, get your sewing machine and area ready and get ready to make a really beautiful dress.